-(A) a person is an Interested Shareholder;

-(B) any Voting Stock and Voting Stock Right is beneficially owned by any person;

-(C) a person is an Affiliate or Associate of another;

-(D) a transaction is a Public Transaction; and

-2. the Fair Market Value of any Voting Stock or Voting Stock Right.
+- (A) a person is an Interested Shareholder; - (B) any Voting Stock and Voting Stock Right is beneficially owned by any person; - (C) a person is an Affiliate or Associate of another; - (D) a transaction is a Public Transaction; and - 2. the Fair Market Value of any Voting Stock or Voting Stock Right.

 8.04.
 Amendment, Repeal, Etc. Notwithstanding any other provision of these Articles of Incorporation or the By-Laws of the Corporation (and notwithstanding the fact that a lesser percentage may be specified by law, these Articles of Incorporation or the By-Laws of the Corporation), the affirmative vote of the holders of 80% or more of the outstanding Voting Stock, voting together as a single class, shall be required to amend or repeal, or adopt any provisions inconsistent with, this Article VIII of these Articles of Incorporation.
 8.04.
-Amendment, Repeal, Etc. Notwithstanding any other provision of these Articles of Incorporation (and notwithstanding the fact that a lesser percentage may be specified by law, these Articles of Incorporation and provision of these Articles of Incorporation (and notwithstanding the fact that a lesser percentage may be specified by law, these Articles of Incorporation or the By-laws of the Corporation (and notwithstanding the fact that a lesser percentage may be specified by law, these Articles of Incorporation or the By-laws of the Corporation), the affirmative vote of the holders of a majority of the outstanding Voting Stock present at a meeting of shareholders, voting together as a single class, shall be required to amend or repeal, or adopt any provisions inconsistent with, this Article VIII of these Articles of Incorporation).
+Amendment, Repeal, Etc. Notwithstanding any other provision of these Articles of Incorporation or the By-laws of the Corporation (and notwithstanding the fact that a lesser percentage may be specified by law, these Articles of Incorporation or the By-laws of the Corporation), the affirmative vote of the holders of a majority of the outstanding Voting Stock present at a meeting of shareholders, voting together as a single class, shall be required to amend or repeal, or adopt any provisions inconsistent with, this Article VIII of these Articles of Incorporation.